SWU-Karabast/forceteki/docs/debugging-guide.md

 4. If your action appears in both `actions` and `legalActions`, then it is being triggered correctly.
 If `legalActions` has only one item then it will be automatically resolved without prompting the user.
 If you are sure that the ability is not correctly resolving, then you need to move on to debugging the individual GameSystems involved (see **TODO THIS PR: insert link**).

+### Triggered ability not triggering / resolving on event
+If a triggered ability is not activating in response to the expected trigger, start with the following steps:

+1. Set a up a breakpoint in your test and a **TODO THIS PR: insert link** conditioned breakpoint at this code line in TriggeredAbility.ts (note: the number may have changed): [`for (const player of this.game.getPlayers()) {`](https://github.com/AMMayberry1/forceteki/blob/418d09a36bf24e3905e3d3e6d1cd00793ef17d1b/server/game/core/ability/TriggeredAbility.ts#L78)

+2.